Pythae: Unifying Generative Autoencoders in Python -- A Benchmarking Use Case: Variational autoencoders

-\paragraph{Encouraging disentanglement} One key interest of VAEs is to learn a {more representative and interpretable} latent representation of the input data.
+\paragraph{Encouraging disentanglement} Although there is no clear consensus upon the definition of disentanglement, it is commonly referred to as the independence between features in a representation \citep{mathieu2019disentangling}.
+This is a desirable behaviour for VAEs, as it is argued that disentangled features may be more representative and interpretable \citep{higgins_beta-vae_2017}.
 In that regard, several approaches have been proposed encouraging a better disentanglement of the features in the latent space. \citet{higgins_beta-vae_2017} first argue that increasing the weight of the KL divergence term in the ELBO loss enforces a higher disentanglement of the latent features as the posterior probability is forced to match a multivariate normal standard Gaussian.
-Several other methods were developed following this idea by for instance gradually increasing the proximity between the posterior and the prior \citep{burgess2018vae}, augmenting the VAE objective with a penalty that encourages factorial representation of the marginal distributions \citep{kim2018factorvae} or enforcing an added penalty on the total correlation favouring disentanglement \citep{chen2019vae}.
+Following this idea, \citep{burgess2018vae} propose to achieve disentanglement by gradually increasing the proximity between the posterior and the prior \citep{burgess2018vae}.
+Other methods challenge the view that disentanglement can be achieved by simply forcing the posterior to match the prior, or raise the point that in this case disentanglement is achieved at the cost of a bad reconstruction.
+From these observations, new approaches arise such as \citep{kim2018factorvae} who augment the VAE objective with a penalty that encourages factorial representation of the marginal distributions, or \citep{chen2019vae} that enforce a penalty on the total correlation favouring disentanglement.

 \textbf{Amending the distance between distributions} It can be stressed that the reconstruction term $\mathbb{E}_{z \sim q_\phi(z | x)}[\log p_\theta(x | z)]$ in eq.~\eqref{eq: elbo decomposition} has a crucial role in the reconstruction and that its choice should be dependent of the application.
-For instance, methods such as using a discriminator \citep{larsen_autoencoding_2015} or using a deterministic differentiable loss function \citep{snell2017vae} acting as a distance between the input data and its reconstruction were also proposed.
+For instance, methods using a discriminator \citep{larsen_autoencoding_2015} or using a deterministic differentiable loss function \citep{snell2017vae} acting as a distance between the input data and its reconstruction were also proposed.
 The second term in the ELBO measures the distance between the approximate posterior and the prior distribution through the KL divergence and it has however been argued that other distances between probability distributions could be used instead.
-Hence, approaches using a GAN to distinguish samples from the posterior from samples from the prior distribution \citep{makhzani2016vae} or methods based on optimal transport were also proposed \citep{tolstikhin2018wasserstein,zhao2018vae}.
+Hence, approaches using a GAN to distinguish samples from the posterior from samples from the prior distribution \citep{makhzani2016vae} or methods based on optimal transport have also been proposed \citep{tolstikhin2018wasserstein,zhao2018vae}.